SunilGupta1501/Classipy/README.md

 # Classipy
-classification model
+Classification Model.

-please run the code in python and place the csv file on same folder.
+The model will classify the software call in 10 small sub bucket using SVM algorithm.